lumina-gov/laws/in_force/protected/symbols.md

 The demonym of the people of Lumina is Luminian.

 ### Section 3: Mottos
-The official mottos of Lumina shall be:
-1. **Vi veri vniversum vivus vici** a Latin phrase, of which the official translation shall be "By the power of truth, I while living, have conquered the universe".
+The official motto of Lumina is **Vi veri vniversum vivus vici** a Latin phrase, of which the official translation shall be "By the power of truth, I while living, have conquered the universe".
-2. **The Modern Solution To Governance**

 ### Section 4: Flag